 - With Business Service Portfolio you get more insight into business impact by connecting the users to the applications via Service offerings.
 This model was used to create a link between the IT Infrastructure and Business Processes that both already existed before the incident, but without a link between them.

-The ?future? part was not part of the Proof-of-Concept, but here?s the additional benefits we know could have been realized by also doing the Preparing for the Future part:
+The future part was not part of the Proof-of-Concept, but here’s the additional benefits we know could have been realized by also doing it:

 - We could have known which services are consumed by which users (service offering subscriptions)

 - We could have provided dynamic portal and mobile user experiences based on subscribed services

 - We could have easily (and probably automatically) been able to Inform users about issues related to their services

 Imagine if the first caller to Service Desk would have been identified as a user of the Logistics System in question.
 Alternatively, he or she might have created the ticket from a self-service portal where all these details would be pre-filled based on the subscription details.

 The Service Desk agent would have immediately seen that there is an open Incident under the application.
 Or even better, the original server event would have been assigned the proper priority in the beginning.
 Relevant stakeholders could have been informed about the issue as it happened.

 It is quite easy to keep things simple for the Service Desk Agents and End Users when you have the underlying data in order.
 To know for sure, you need to have proper tools in place.